tdviri/Medieval-Explorer/README.md

-# Medieval-Explorer
+# Medieval Explorer

-This is an open-world text-based adventure game where you can travel to exciting locations within an action-packed virtual realm.
-Explore different rooms for chances to collect unique artifacts or look to see what cool things are around!
-The dynamic inventory system adds an element of strategy, allowing you to collect and deploy items strategically while discovering the unknown.
+Welcome to Medieval Explorer, an open-world text-based adventure game where you embark on a thrilling journey through action-packed virtual realms.
+Discover exciting locations, collect unique artifacts, and navigate through dynamic environments.
+The game features a strategic inventory system, allowing you to collect and deploy items while uncovering the unknown.

-How to Play:
+## How to Play:

-Move Around: Type 'north', 'south', 'east', or 'west' to move through rooms.
+- **Move Around:** Type 'north', 'south', 'east', or 'west' to explore different rooms.

-Look Around: Use 'look' to check out the room and see if there's anything interesting.
+- **Look Around:** Use 'look' to inspect the current room for interesting details.

-Grab Things: Type 'get' to pick up stuff you find.
-It goes into your backpack.
+- **Grab Things:** Type 'get' to collect items found in your adventures.
+They go into your backpack.

-Drop Things: If your backpack is too full, use 'drop' to leave something behind.
+- **Drop Things:** Manage your inventory by using 'drop' to leave behind items when your backpack is full.

-Check Your Backpack: Type 'inventory' or 'i' to see what you've got in your backpack.
+- **Check Your Backpack:** Type 'inventory' or 'i' to review the contents of your backpack.

-Quit Anytime: To finish, just type 'quit' or 'q'.
+- **Quit Anytime:** To exit the game, simply type 'quit' or 'q'.

+## Getting Started:

+1. **Installation:** Clone this repository to your local machine.
+2. **Compilation:** Use your preferred C compiler to build the game.
+3. **Execution:** Run the compiled application to start your adventure.

+## Requirements:

+- C Compiler

+Explore the medieval world, face challenges, and enjoy the adventure in Medieval Explorer!